fbelik/ModelOrderReductionToolkit.jl/docs/src/rbm_tutorial.md

 ```
 ![](rbm_tut6.svg)

-This procedure also performs very well.
+This procedure also performs quite well.
 We may expect the POD/PCA algorithm to be a bit more accurate/general as it can choose basis elements that are not in the columns of ``S``.

 ### Weak Greedy Algorithm